Top Museums in Lisbon 2025: A Curated Cultural Guide

 Set in a Baroque summer palace surrounded by gardens, this museum tells the story of Lisbon itself—from Roman relics to urban evolution.
 The atmosphere is soft, the storytelling personal.
 It’s a wonderful way to see the city not through grand gestures, but through layers of lived-in history.

-Soverra Note: A quiet retreat from the city while learning more about it.
+Soverra Insight: A quiet retreat from the city while learning more about it.

 5. Museu Nacional de Arte Antiga